Before we learn how to play “Edelweiss” on ukulele, let’s find out some interesting facts about this song.

 A Late Song Addition to the Musical “The Sound of Music”

-Imagine a military man and his family forced to leave Austria in 1938 because of Germany’s invasion.
-They are departing a homeland they love against their wishes, and their hearts are filled with grief and yearning.
+Imagine a military man and his family who were forced to leave Austria in 1938 because of Germany’s invasion.
+They are departing a homeland they love against their wishes.
+And their hearts are filled with grief and yearning.
 This scene unfolds near the end of the 1965 musical “The Sound of Music” by Richard Rodgers and Oscar Hammerstein.

 During rehearsals, it dawned on Rodgers that a song could best convey the longing and sadness of this moment, and he wrote “Edelweiss.”
 The song became so popular that many people thought it was an Austrian folk song or even the Austrian national anthem.